 Hanging Planters for a Floating Garden

-- Plants: Trailing plants like ivy, fuchsias, or string of pearls.
+- Plants: Trailing varieties like ivy, fuchsias, string of pearls.

 Seasonal-Themed Planters

-- Plants: Chrysanthemums in autumn, tulips and daffodils in spring, and evergreens in winter.
+- Plants: Chrysanthemums for autumn, tulips and daffodils in spring, evergreen shrubs in winter.

 Tall and Slim Planters

-- Plants: Bamboo, ornamental grasses, or tall flowering plants like gladiolus.
+- Plants: Bamboo, ornamental grasses, tall blooms like gladiolus.

 Herb Planters